TIOBE Index for May 2026: Top 10 Most Popular Programming Languages

 What is the TIOBE Index?

-The TIOBE Index’s proprietor, TIOBE Software CEO Paul Jansen, notes the index is not a prize for the “best” language or a list of in which programming language the most code has been written; instead, he uses popular search engines to determine which languages are most used among professional programmers, programming courses, and third-party vendors.
+The TIOBE Index’s proprietor, TIOBE Software CEO Paul Jansen, notes the index is not a prize for the “best” language or a list of programming languages with the most code written.
+Instead, he uses popular search engines to determine which languages are most used among professional programmers, programming courses, and third-party vendors.